-The ambient occlussion contribution of the "Stone" scene.
+The ambient occlusion contribution of the "Stone" scene.

 Traditional OpenGL shading with one directional light source.

-Replacement of the diffuse term with the Ambient Occlussion.
+Replacement of the diffuse term with the Ambient Occlusion.

-Note the difference in the realism of the image, and the "soft shadow" effect created by the occlussion of the sky below the columns.
-This is nice, but we can use this new information we have about light occlussion in other ways for sure.
-In fact, Ambient Occlussion was originally designed for replacement of the ambient term in the traditional direct lighting model (OpenGL model).
-That term is normally a constant color, but can be replaced with the Ambient Occlussion and then continue doing regular OpenGL lighting.
+Note the difference in the realism of the image, and the "soft shadow" effect created by the occlusion of the sky below the columns.
+This is nice, but we can use this new information we have about light occlusion in other ways for sure.
+In fact, Ambient Occlusion was originally designed for replacement of the ambient term in the traditional direct lighting model (OpenGL model).
+That term is normally a constant color, but can be replaced with the Ambient Occlusion and then continue doing regular OpenGL lighting.
 Let's have a look to the process in another scene of the demo.